swig/swig/Doc/Manual/Javascript.md

 ## Integration

-This should give a short overview how to integrate your module in different environments: as a `node.js` module, and as an extension for an embedded Webkit.
+This should give a short introduction to integrating your module in different environments: as a `node.js` module, and as an extension for an embedded Webkit.

 ### Creating `node.js` Extensions